kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	-	Use software to fit a linear model that predicts the yield from these variables (the `data set is available from the website <http://datasets.connectmv.com/info/bioreactor_yields>`_).
 See part 5 of the `R tutorial <http://connectmv.com/tutorials/R_tutorial>`_ for building linear models with integer variables in R.
-	-	Chemical engineering students in the class: interpret the meaning of each effect in the model.
+	-	Interpret the meaning of each effect in the model.
 If you are using R, then the ``confint(...)`` function will be helpful as well.
 Show plots of each |x| variable in the model against yield.
 Use a box plot for the baffles indicator variable.
 	-	Now calculate the :math:`\mathbf{X}^T\mathbf{X}` and :math:`\mathbf{X}^T\mathbf{y}` matrices; include a column in the :math:`\mathbf{X}` matrix for the intercept.
 Since you haven't mean centered the data to create these matrices, it would be misleading to try interpret them.
 	-	Calculate the least squares model estimates from these two matrices.
 See part 4 of the `R tutorial <http://connectmv.com/tutorials/R_tutorial>`_ for doing matrix operations in R, but you might prefer to use MATLAB for this step.
 Either way, you should get the same answer here as in the first part of this question.